riteshpakala/Nea/README.md

 The file [LLMModels.swift](https://github.com/riteshpakala/Nea/blob/main/Services/Sand/Models/LLMModels.swift), has some insight on how model configurations are prepared.

-This file [LLMEvaluator.swift](https://github.com/riteshpakala/Nea/blob/main/Services/Sand/Client/LLMEvaluator.swift), shows how the configuration is called and used to load the model and eventually generate responses.
+This file/class with its extensions [SandClient.swift](https://github.com/riteshpakala/Nea/blob/main/Services/Sand/Client/SandClient.swift), shows how the configuration is called and used to load the model and eventually generate responses.

-## Downloading Models from HuggingFace
+### Downloading Models from HuggingFace

 1. Register a huggingface account and then setup the [huggingface cli](https://huggingface.co/docs/huggingface_hub/main/en/guides/cli)